 Auto Europe Car Rentals is not just for rentals in Europe!

 Zipcar (click to get $25 off!) has affordable, convenient short-term car rentals, whether you’re at home or traveling.
 I love the term “Zip Trip” for a mini-vacation using these vehicles.

-Allianz Travel Insurance or Travelex Travel Insurance are smart to look into for big trips, or situations you are nervous about.
+Travelex Travel Insurance is smart to look into for big trips, or situations you are nervous about.
 I know quite a few people who have worked with them and had a good experience.